salawu-ahmed/chowdeyX/client/PROJ_EXP.md

+## This file explains the various components, pages and utils of this project and how they work
+Again this file serves as a step by step guide to how each component works.
+This serves as a documentation of the project.

 the jsconfig file helps the auto import feature in the project this project uses css modules. the AppRoutes contains the routes of the frontend